adebayomoses/Stock_Portfolio_Optimization/README.md

 Imported two years of data for four stocks(AAPL, MSFT, ORCL, & AMD).

-Creating the initial portfolio with equal weighting to each of the stocks.
+Creating the initial portfolio with equal weighting to each of the stocks

 Analyzing and visualizing the equal-weighted portfolio.